jdelacruz1223/ObsidianGitTest/ObsidianGitTest/Strategy.md

 	8 for personal

 !!!
 What people do outside of working is not my business.
 So I would require *at least 8 hours minimum* of work contributed.
 No one should work more than 4 hours straight and I would highly advise against working without taking at least 30-60 min of break between the 4 hour work blocks.
 If need be, I will cut off any overworking when I notice a significant decrease to productivity.
-Members will be allowed to work more than 8 hours as per the nature of the time
+Members will be allowed to work more than 8 hours as per the nature of the timeframe of the jam, but I will cap it at

 My personal schedule